Eligibility

 ESRC studentships are open to both Home (UK) and International candidates.
 However, DTPs are limited to awarding a maximum of 30% of studentships per cohort to International students.

-• Be a UK National (meeting residency requirements), or
+• Be a UK National (and meet residency requirements), or

 • Have settled status, or